 In live performance I insert myself into new conversations, activate space, and locate the body in relationship to self, collaborators, objects and place.
 My hand-sewn creations function as tools; jingles track body rhythms and modified industrial felt items are both shield and screen.
-These sculptures are carried on the body, recall everyday contemporary life and reflect upon sight, and sound, using the unexpected to shift meaning.
+These sculptures are carried on the body, recall everyday contemporary life and reflect upon sight, and sound, using the unexpected to shift meaning towards new understanding.

-Together with my husband artist Jason Lujan I co-own Native Art Department International a blog based out of China Town New York focused on presenting artwork by indigenous artists alongside and on par with international artists.
-Like my late mother and settler accomplice father I am an advocate of Indigenous Feminisms and Activism.
+Together with New York based artist Jason Lujan I co-own Native Art Department International a blog based out of China Town New York focused on presenting artwork by artists with demonstrated ongoing commitment to Native American communities alongside and on par with international artists.
+Like my late mother and settler accomplice father I am an advocate of Native Feminisms and Activism.

-The work on this website represents a selection of my projects and activities for more information on all my work contact me at email: MariaHupfield@gmail.com
+The work on this website represents a selection of recent projects and activities for more information on all my work contact me at email: MariaHupfield@gmail.com

 My work is represented by Galerie Hugues Charbonneau, Montreal Quebec Canada.